puppetlabs/puppetserver/documentation/puppet-api/v3/static_file_content.md

 source must be a file from the `files` directory of a module in a specific [environment][].

 Puppet Agent uses this endpoint only when applying a [static catalog][].
-This endpoint is available only when the Puppet master is running Puppet Server{~~.
-This endpoint does not exist on~>not ~~} Ruby Puppet masters, such as the [deprecated WEBrick Puppet master](https://docs.puppetlabs.com/puppet/latest/reference/services_master_webrick.html).
+This endpoint is available only when the Puppet master is running Puppet Server, not Ruby Puppet masters, such as the [deprecated WEBrick Puppet master](https://docs.puppetlabs.com/puppet/latest/reference/services_master_webrick.html).

 ## `GET /puppet/v3/static_file_content/<FILE-PATH>`